finopsfoundation/capabilities/finops-framework.md

 - [ ] Alert and visualize cost spikes that may not be large enough to impact budgets
 - [ ] Support FinOps program tracking through e.g. program specific KPIs
 - [ ] Able to provide visibility into how your organization performs across the industry

+### KPIs:

+- % of spend that can be fully allocated
+- % of forecast to actual variance over specific periods
+- * % untagged resources
+- % wrongly tagged resources
+- % total tag coverage
+- % taggable items tagged
+- % of spend that is untaggable
+- Hours between cost incurred and cost displayed to end team
+- Frequency of cost data updates
+- Avg price per hour of compute
+- Unit cost (spend divided by a business metric)

 ## Rate Reduction